 - The system has bottlenecks.
 They indicate that the workload isn’t evenly distributed, or some centers need more resources to process requests.
 In this case, scaling is necessary to balance the workload distribution and track the downstream processes to avoid further bottlenecks.

 - The services become slow.
-There can be plenty of reasons for slow performance: memory issues, irresponsive database, poorly configured or integrated technologies, more workload that the system is capable of processing, and so on.
-Scaling your product will help distribute the workload evenly and point at the weak spots in the architecture that need to be solved.
+Scaling your product will help distribute the workload evenly and point at the weak spots (memory issues, irresponsive database, poorly configured or integrated technologies, etc) that need to be solved.

 - You want to optimize the data layer and manage the load on your database.
 Since the data layer lies at the heart of any operation, its distribution can make the processes faster or cause temporary system unavailability.
 Scaling involves the distribution and partition of data, making it easier to organize and optimize data use and storage.